 Seniors who are hungry are helped by family or the government.

-One in six seniors struggle with hunger – Only 17% are receiving help leaving a hunger crisis.
-Meals on Wheels currently serves more than 2,100 isolated seniors daily.
-Government funding provides for only 60% of the actual cost of the Meals on Wheels meal.
-We continually have to cover the shortfall to provide for deserving seniors.
+In Nevada, one in seven seniors struggle with hunger – Many seniors do not have a family support system and rely on Meals on Wheels.
+We currently serve more than 2,100 isolated seniors daily.
+Government funding provides for only 60% of the actual cost of the meal.
+We continually have to cover the shortfall to provide for at-risk seniors.

 “If I didn’t have a prepared dinner, I wouldn’t eat because I can’t get out of bed.
 I don’t know what I would do without Meals on Wheels.
 It would be very difficult,” Christine, Meals On Wheels client

-There are routinely hundreds of homebound seniors on the wait list to become Meals on Wheels clients.
+As the baby boom generation continues to cross the 60-year age line, the amount of seniors and those who struggle with hunger is exponentially increasing.
 With additional support, Catholic Charities can bridge the gap to bring nutritious meals to homebound seniors and reduce our waiting list.

 Sheltering Those in Need